Megalópolis sonoras. Identidad cultural y sonidos en peligro de extinción. Mexico 2009

 In addition to the keynotes, I’ll mention a few of the numerous presentations.
 Andrea Polli spoke on her sonification work in the Antarctica, Luz Maria Sanchez spoke on sound maps, Carla Teixeira spoke of fences in Australia (reference to Jon Rose’s “Great Fences of Australia Project”, Constantinos Stratoudakis discussed his research in reconstructing soundscapes in virtual space based on the data mapping of actual soundscapes.
 Andreas Mniestris spoke on soundscape studies in Greece where there 61 members in their highly active AE group.
 Jay Needham is a sound media artist who teaches at Southern Illinois University, in Carbondale.
 His work here in the Midwest and in Panama Canal poses exciting prospects for acoustic ecology across the continents of North and Central America.

-The WFAE board meetings were held at the same time as the workshop tutorials, so I can only report that there were two “Towards a Listening Culture ” conducted by R. Murray Schafer, “The Hearing Conservation Workshop” by Benj Kanters from Columbia College Chicago, and “Listening!
+The WFAE board meetings were held at the same time as the workshop tutorials.
+I can only report that there those were “Towards a Listening Culture” conducted by Canadian composer, author, music educator, and founder of the World Soundscape Project, R. Murray Schafer; “The Hearing Conservation Workshop” by Benj Kanters from Columbia College Chicago, and “Listening!
 Discovering sounds around you” by Prof. Dr. Marisa Trench de Oliveira Fonterrada from Sao Paulo, Brazil.

 I am interested to know how many people attended the conference.
-Having attended all the WFAE board meetings (except for Friday’s) I did learn that the affiliate international chapters of the WFAE have grown from two to nine.
-As I mentioned on the WLP and phonography Yahoo Groups the Greek acoustic ecology group is very active with 61 members.
+Having attended all the WFAE board meetings except for Friday’s, I did learn that the affiliate international chapters of the WFAE have grown from two to nine.
+As I mentioned on the World Listening and phonography Yahoo Groups, the recently formed Greek acoustic ecology group is very active with perhaps as many as 61 members.